AirTouch

-AirTouch Communications was an American wireless telephone service provider, created as a spin-off on Pacific Telesis on April 1, 1994.
-Its headquarters were in One California in the Financial District, San Francisco, California.
-After a series of mergers, the company's vestiges are now part of Verizon Wireless.
+AirTouch Communications, Inc. was an American wireless telephone service provider, created as a spin-off of Pacific Telesis on April 1, 1994.
+Its headquarters were located in the One California building in the Financial District of San Francisco, California.
+After a series of mergers, the company's vestiges are now part of Verizon.

 History

 At the time of the Bell System divestiture in 1984, each Regional Bell Operating Company (Baby Bell) was given a portion of the Advanced Mobile Phone System (AMPS) network corresponding to its service area.
 Pacific Telesis, the Baby Bell covering California and Nevada, spun off its wireless services as AirTouch Communications in 1994.

 US West's US West New Vector was also created from AMPS.
 In July 1994, U S West agreed to a joint venture with AirTouch as a prelude to merging the cellular unit into AirTouch.
 By 1996, all accounts were operated under the AirTouch name.
 Due to regulatory issues, the full merger was not completed until February 1998.
 As part of the merger, certain overlapping areas of coverage had to be sold to other wireless providers.
 Many of these went to GTE Wireless.

-On June 30, 1999, AirTouch Communications merged with UK-based Vodafone, becoming Vodafone AirTouch, after rejecting overtures from Bell Atlantic Corporation.
+On June 30, 1999, AirTouch Communications merged with UK-based Vodafone, becoming Vodafone AirTouch, after rejecting overtures from Bell Atlantic.
 In September 1999, Vodafone AirTouch announced a $70-billion joint venture with Bell Atlantic to be called Verizon Wireless, which would be composed of the two companies' U.S. wireless assets, Bell Atlantic Mobile (another AMPS spinoff) and AirTouch Cellular.
 This wireless joint venture received regulatory approval in six months, and began operations as Verizon Wireless on April 4, 2000.
 On June 30, 2000, the addition of GTE Wireless' assets, in connection with the merger of Bell Atlantic and GTE to form Verizon Communications, made Verizon Wireless the nation's largest wireless communications provider.
-For the joint venture, Verizon Communications owns 55% and Vodafone owns 45%.
-In 2014, Verizon Communications purchased the 45% owned by Vodafone.
+For the joint venture, Verizon Communications owned 55% and Vodafone owned 45%.
 AirTouch Paging was re-branded as Verizon Wireless Messaging Services.
-In June 2006, Verizon Wireless sold the paging division to American Messaging Services, effectively ending Verizon Wireless Messaging Services.
+In June 2006, Verizon Wireless sold the paging division to American Messaging Services.
+In 2014, Verizon Communications purchased the 45% owned by Vodafone, making Verizon Wireless a wholly owned subsidiary.

 Verizon Wireless still maintains a call center in some of the buildings that used to house AirTouch Cellular's call center and administrative offices.

-In 1994, AirTouch was considered by some to be an innovative company in its approach to employee management.
-It invested in its employees in incentives, training, opportunities, and innovation.
-They focused on total quality management (TQM) which encouraged all employees to submit process improvement ideas annually following the Quality Blue Print Advantage.
-Notable were Benjamin Franklin ($100 bill) distributions with customer growth milestones from the GM/VP's desk without it being taxable and Right Things Right (internal employee recognition program).

-Former employees often plan reunions to reminisce fondly about their experiences with the company.